 Sales Aren’t as Important as You Think

-Sales are important but profit is what keeps your doors open.
-If you have no sales, obviously, getting the cash flow going is essential but not far into your growth cycle, start making forecasts for gross margin growth instead of purely sales growth.
+Sales are important, but profit is what keeps your doors open.
+If you have no sales, getting cash flow is essential.
+Not far into your growth cycle, start making forecasts for gross margin growth instead of purely sales growth.

-Also address your operating profit margin—the ratio of all operating costs to total revenue.
-As revenue grows total overhead should become a smaller percentage of total costs.
+Don’t forget to address your operating profit margin, which is the ratio of all operating costs to total revenue.
+As revenue grows, your total overhead should become a smaller percentage of total costs.

 RELATED: How to Estimate Sales